Welcome to Frenchgate Guest House

 Frenchgate Guest House is an inspiring homely guest house with all the comforts of a home and hotel.

-A short walk down Frenchgate leads to the historical and beautiful heart of Richmond, the Georgian cobbled market Place.
+A short walk down Frenchgate leads to the historic and beautiful heart of Richmond and the Georgian cobbled market Place.
 Here is a variety of small independent shops, cafes, bistros, restaurants and pubs catering for all tastes and wallets!

 Richmond undoubtedly lives up to its reputation of a “hidden gem”.
-Founded in 1071 by the (French) Normans, the town has grown up around the impressive castle, which dominates the town and skyline.
-The Guest House is where the French Stonemasons original built their homes.
+Founded in 1071 by the Normans, the town grew up around the impressive castle, which dominates the skyline.
+Frenchgate Guest House is built on the foundations of a house originally built in 1071 by French Stonemasons

 Richmond is rich in historical interest and deserves exploring thoroughly on foot.
-The late 17th and 18th century were times of great prosperity and Frenchgate in particular reflects this ear with many remaining Georgian buildings and is much photographed.
+The late 17th and 18th century was a times of great prosperity and Frenchgate in particular reflects this era with many remaining Georgian buildings and is much photographed.

-From Frenchgate guest house it is a most pleasant walk to numerous nearby places of interest with Riverside walks along the banks of the River Swale leading to Easby Abbey, The Station, Richmond Swimming Pool, the waterfalls or into the Market Place with its Castle, the Town Hall, the Georgian Theatre and local Swaledale museum.
+From Frenchgate guest house it is a most pleasant walk to numerous nearby places of interest with Riverside walks along the banks of the River Swale leading to Easby Abbey, The Station, Richmond Swimming Pool, the waterfalls or into the Market Place with its Castle, the Town Hall, the Georgian theatre, local Swaledale museum and Green Howards Museum.

 What we offer